Types, values and operations

 sum <type> of <list><type>Aggregates the contents (money, integer, decimal) of a list

-combine acc initially <expr1> with <expr2> for <var> among <list>type of elementsFolds <list>, starting with <expr1> and accumulating with <expr2>
+combine all <var> among <list> in <acc> initially <expr1> with <expr2>type of elementsFolds <list>, starting with <expr1> and accumulating with <expr2>

 Tuples